4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Why are dental implants necessary?

-Dental Implants are a significant advancement in dentistry as they permanently replace missing teeth in a way no previous dental technique could accomplish.
-Implants are anchors made of the strongest titanium materials implanted into the bone and then covered with a cap or denture.
+Implants are anchors made of the strongest titanium materials.
+We place them into the jaw bone and then covered with a cap or denture.
 They are stronger than a natural root and will never require a root canal or filling.
-An implant will help maintain the health and shape of the bone in the jaw area, and neighboring teeth do not need to be filed down to make room for it.
+An implant will help maintain the health and shape of the bone in the jaw area.
+We also do not have to file down neighboring teeth to make room for it.

 The dentist performing the implant must be experienced and skilled in all the proper techniques of Implant dentistry.
 When done successfully, an implant will result in a comfortable and natural-looking tooth, providing a permanent solution to a missing tooth.